Haoxi-Sun/Front-End-Work/README.md

-1. Please install the locale-compare package "npm i locale-compare".
-* 我用了localeCompare对学生姓名进行sort．
+1. Pagination： when the page size is changed that cannot go to the first page.